AetherPS/libUtils/libSysInt/README.md

 ﻿# libSysInt - System Interface Library

-A C++ library for system integration functionality, targeting C++14 standard.
 This library provides a unified interface for system-level operations, with support for both Fusion Driver and GoldHEN backends.

 ## Requirements